“Like a low rent Rod Liddle” – Satisfied Reader

-Semi-Partisan Politics is a political blog by me, Samuel Hooper – an erstwhile management consultant turned political journalist and blogger, currently living in London with my Texan wife.
+Semi-Partisan Politics is a political blog by me, Samuel Hooper – a British born former management consultant turned political journalist and blogger, currently studying law in Washington, DC.

 This blog offers a running commentary on British and American politics, culture and current affairs.
-I retrained in journalism with London-based social enterprise Poached Creative and can usually be found somewhere online, droning on about politics, free markets, civil liberties, classical liberalism or classical music.
+I retrained in journalism with London-based social enterprise Poached Creative and can usually be found somewhere online, droning on about free speech, civil liberties, identity politics and preserving democracy in the age of globalization.

 TRIGGER WARNING (TW): Unapologetically conservatarian views and ideas expressed here.
 This is not a Safe Space.

-Semi-Partisan Politics is building an audience and a reputation by campaigning – very loudly and unapologetically – for the following goals and ideals:
+Semi-Partisan Politics has built an audience and a reputation by campaigning – often very loudly and unapologetically – for the following goals and ideals:

 Constitutional reform and a federal UK

 The future of the nation state

 Opposing the Cult of Social Justice And Identity Politics